-- Favorite experiences included inpatient and PICU experiences, navigating the family dynamic, explaining workup and diagnoses to the family, working with newborns, and the kids!
-Kids are hilarious and it's fun to play with babies and toddlers all day.
-One of the most rewarding aspects of pediatrics is seeing children get better.
-It is also so much fun to educate/encourage/congratulate parents on their hard work and how much of a great job they have been doing. - Least favorite parts of the rotations included well-child examinations which can get monotonous, learning the developmental milestones, CPS/non-accidental trauma/neglect cases, serious pediatric illnesses which can be emotionally draining/taxing, long hours, unfamiliarity with newborn care, anticipatory guidance, and minimal hands on experiences. - It is really challenging to see small children suffering; be sure to talk to someone if you feel like you need extra support.
+- Most favorite - Inpatient and PICU experiences, navigating the family dynamic, explaining workup and diagnoses to the family, working with newborns, and the kids! - Kids are hilarious and it's fun to play with babies and toddlers all day. - One of the most rewarding aspects of pediatrics is seeing children get better.
+It is also so much fun to educate/encourage/congratulate parents on their hard work and how much of a great job they have been doing.

+- Well-child examinations which can get monotonous. - Learning the developmental milestones, CPS/non-accidental trauma/neglect cases, serious pediatric illnesses which can be emotionally draining/taxing, long hours, unfamiliarity with newborn care, anticipatory guidance, and minimal hands on experiences. - It is really challenging to see small children suffering; be sure to talk to someone if you feel like you need extra support.